Long distance relationships can be very challenging. It’s in our nature to keep our loved ones close.

 Send those racy pictures when it’s least expected or even send that racy text in the middle of the day.

-Last but not least don’t just rely on listening to each other’s voice or reading texts get on a video chat via Skype, Facetime or Hangout.
+Don’t just rely on listening to each other’s voice or reading texts get on a video chat via Skype, Facetime or Hangout

 Those face to face conversations will allow for you to reignite the intimacy in your relationship.